 I full heartedly believe in the power of transition.
 It doesn’t matter if that means from your physical state, i.e. pulling yourself from the couch to engage in some quality cardio time, you, your shoes and the pavement, to making the mental choice to no longer entertain those negative energy suckers in life.
 From food, relationships to mindfulness habits.
 These take tremendous amounts of willpower to make the conscious effort to change.

-However, what I struggle with, is the exterior opinions and assessments of what seems to be pertinent and acceptable in today’s society in regards to ‘successful living.’
+However, what I struggle with are the exterior opinions and assessments of what seems to be pertinent and acceptable in today’s society in regards to ‘successful living.’

 What does success look like to the average American, post college person?